malak-100/adam-rpm-repo/README.md

 Save the file and then run:

 $ sudo dnf install adam
+# BE SURE THAT YOU DO NOT INPUT THE SAME FILES OR DATA TWICE
 # If you want to clone the repo and run adam bin directly
 YOU MUST PUT THOSE FILES IN THIER PLACE IN THE SYSTEM AND GIVE THEM THE FOLLOWING PERMISSIONS
 ```bash